bigcommerce/dev-docs/docs/api-docs/customers/customers-subscribers-overview.md

 - To have customers reset the password set `force_password_reset` to `true` under `authentication > new password` object in a `PUT` or `POST` request

 [Password confirmation](https://developer.bigcommerce.com/api-reference/customer-subscribers/customers-api/customers/createanewcustomer) and [validation](https://developer.bigcommerce.com/api-reference/customer-subscribers/customers-api/customer-passwords/validatecustomerpassword) are still available under V2 customers.

+## Subscribers API

+The Subscribers API allows you to manage subscribers who have signed up for the store’s newsletter.

 ## FAQ